Are you planning a Salt Lake City skiing trip?

 If you purchase tickets online you will save money.
 The price really depends on the day.
 The price ranges from about $69-$72 for adults and around $39 for youth tickets.
 This will save you about 36-46% off window ticket prices.

 An Adult Ski/Snowboard package is $65.

 Snowbird Mountain Ski School

-Ski lesson for ages 3 -6 are available.
-A full day for this age is around $235, half day is $190
+Ski lessons for ages 3 -6 are available.
+A full day for this age is around $235, half-day is $190

 For kids ages 7-15 the full day price decreases to $195.